 - Wysoki Dział in the west (Wołosań at 1071 m), east of the Osława River: few human visitors, vast forest, good chance of seeing the big Carpathian mammals, such as the bear and the wisent

-- Łopiennik group (1069m), east of the ridge of Wysoki Dział
+- Łopiennik group (1069 m), east of the ridge of Wysoki Dział

-The Ukrainian corner of the Western Bieszczady between the Slovak and Polish borders, south of the main ridge, is called Skhidni Beskydy or Stuzhitski Beshchady.
-Their southern boundary is formed of uppermost course of the Uzh river, whose spring can be found near Uzhotska pass.
-Stuzhytsia primeval beech-fir forest – a UNESCO’s World Natural Heritage being part of Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany is the main landmark for the lovers of wilderness.
-Wooden church in Uzhok is part of a UNESCO’s World Cultural Heritage called Wooden Tserkvas of the Carpathian Region in Poland and Ukraine.
-The border massif of Stynka is the place, where the largest meteor in Europe Knyahynskyi had fallen in 1866.
+The Ukrainian corner of the Western Bieszczady between the Slovak and Polish borders, south of the main ridge, is called Stuzhitski Beschady.
+Its southern boundary is formed of the uppermost course of the Uzh River.
+Wilderness lovers will head for Stuzhytsia primeval beech-fir forest – a UNESCO World Natural Heritage Site.
+Those who are keen on cultural sites will be pleased to see the wooden church in Uzhok - part of UNESCO World Cultural Heritage named Wooden Tserkvas of the Carpathian Region in Poland and Ukraine.
+Besides, some may feel like visiting the frontier massif of Stynka, where the largest meteorite in Europe, Knyahynskyi fell in 1866.